Growth Through Adversity

 You’re stepping into something you don’t feel fully prepared for.

-Over time, those problems shape you into the kind of person who can handle that stage well.
+Each stage brings its own set of problems that often appear before you feel ready to handle them.
+This pattern repeats across a lifetime.
+Over the years, these problems shape you into the kind of person who can handle that stage well.

 Where These Problems Come From